 Sexual Harassment and Sexual Assault

 Sexual harassment includes but is not limited to unwelcome or abusive verbal and physical behavior related to gender or sexual orientation.
 Sexual assault includes but is not limited to rape, attempted rape, and date rape.
-Students should bring violations of this policy forward to a Student Life staff member, Dean of Community Life, or any member of the College’s senior staff.
+Students should bring violations of this policy forward to a Student Life staff member or any member of the College’s senior staff.
 Charges of this nature are thoroughly investigated and pursued by college staff and, if necessary, law enforcement.
 Please refer to the harassment policies set out in the college’s Student Handbooks.